Linearized supergravity with a dynamical preferred frame: Breaking Lorentz invariance

 and similarly for other contributions.
 Here the sign $\simeq$ means `equal up to a total derivative'.
 Thus, it is enough to consider the K\"ahler potential only.

 By analogy with (\ref{Sae}), we search for the action in the form

-where the gravitational coupling has the mass dimension $[\vk^2]=-2$.
+where the gravitational coupling with the mass dimension $[\vk^{-2}]=2$ has been factored out in front of the Lagrangian.
 All other parameters in the Lagrangian are assumed to be dimensionless.
-This implies that the superspace Lagrangian $\mathbb{L}$ must be constructed from terms with zero mass dimension.
+This implies that the superspace Lagrangian $\tilde{\mathbb{L}}$ must be constructed from terms with zero mass dimension.
 The dimensions of the object at our disposal are \be [H_a]=-1~,~~~~[w^a]=[V^a]=[\Gamma]=0~,~~~~[D_\a]=[\bar D_{\dot\a}]=1/2~,~~~~ [\partial_a]=[\Delta_a]=1\;. \ee Once the aether VEV $w^a$ is included as the spurion to compensate for the breaking of the Lorentz symmetry, the Lagrangian becomes a scalar with respect to global Lorentz transformations.
 Besides, the Lagrangian must be real.

-We now proceed to the classification of possible terms in the quadratic Lagrangian.
+As our goal is to find the most general super-aether action, we proceed as follows.
+We first classify all inequivalent terms in the quadratic Lagrangian satisfying the above requirements.
+In the next subsection we will look for their linear combinations invariant under the non-linearly realized super-diffeomorphisms.

 {\bf Operators quadratic in $V^a$.} We have a single operator in this class, \be V_a\bar V^a\;. \ee The combination $V_aV^a$ and its complex conjugate can be rewritten purely in terms of the SUGRA fields $H_a$ and $\Gamma$ using the relation (\ref{Vchir}).
 Indeed,